NSSAC/EpiHiper/docs/quickstart/get-started.rst

 Dependencies
 ^^^^^^^^^^^^^^^

+Installation of dependencies may require platform and system dependent tools such as for example zypper, yum or aptitude on Linux and brew for MacOS.
+Since specifics of such tools and package version may change with versions, we refer the user to the documentation accompanying these tools.
+All other dependencies are provided through git submodules, which are automatically retrieved during configuration and compiled during make.

 Requirements for building EpiHiper:
   - C++ 11 compatible compiler (`Microsoft Visual C++ <https://visualstudio.microsoft.com/vs/features/cplusplus/>`_, `XCode <https://developer.apple.com/xcode/>`_, `Clang <https://clang.llvm.org/>`_, or `gcc <https://gcc.gnu.org/>`_)
   - `Cmake <https://cmake.org/download/>`_ version 3.11 or above